TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 ### My device won't join.
 What do I do?

 - Double check your DevEUI, JoinEUI or AppEUI, LoRaWAN and Regional Parameters Version, root keys (AppKey, and with LoRaWAN 1.1 or higher, NwkKey)
-- Check gateway and application events for traffic from your device
+- Check gateway and device events for traffic from your device.
+Below are a few common issues
+    - **MIC mismatch** error in the device events: Possible mismatch of AppKey in device firmware to the AppKey registered in {{% tts %}} console.
+Update the AppKey in the console accordingly
-- Double check frequency plan settings in your end device and gateways (they must be the same LoRaWAN band)
+    - **Uplink channel not found** error in the gateway events: Indicates there is a mismatch of the frequency plans.
+Double check frequency plan settings in your end device and gateways (they must be the same LoRaWAN band)
+    - **DevNonce has already been used** error in the device events: Indicates a duplicate use of Devnonce.
+Generally happens when the device has sent too many unsuccessful Join Requests
+    - **Uplink channel not found** error in the device events: The device is transmitting Join Requests in the non-default channels of the band which is not in line with the LoRaWAN Specification.
+Contact the end-device manufacturer
 - Double check your network connection.
 If there is a slow connection from the server to the gateway, the join accept message may be sent too late (this can happen when a gateway uses 3G as a backhaul).
 If using the CLI, run `ttn-lw-cli gateways connection-stats <gateway-id>` to see the round trip time (RTT) for your gateway
-- Check for duplicate use of JoinNonce (or AppNonce) and/or DevNonce
+- Check for duplicate use of JoinNonce (or AppNonce)
 - Adjust ADR and link check settings to conditions which the device is located in

 ### No downlinks are reaching my device.
 What do I do?